 Series celebrating the culture, history and lives of the Ulster-Scots.

 Sir Mortimer Wheeler considers some of the outstanding features of the Roman Empire

-Thirteen homebakers are tested on every aspect of their baking skills
+Twelve homebakers are tested on every aspect of their baking skills.

 Brian Redhead reports from the 'Rocket 150' event held at Rainhill, Lancashire.
 (1980)